 The rear ell of Asa Lord’s store cannot be seen in the above photo.
 It was moved to 24 Mount Pleasant Avenue and still exists today.
 Bill Varrell in Ipswich, Images of America states that the front building was moved to East Street, and Alice Keenan says it became the home of the St. Laurent family, behind Alyce’s Variety store (now the Ipswich General Store) on East Street.
 The building was altered considerably; here’s a current photo.

 Asa Lord’s market opened in 1826, and he probably could have had plenty of customers just from his own relatives.
 Fifteen generations of the Lord family are buried in the Old Burying Ground across High Street.
 The store served as a de facto neighborhood community center, where people would sit out front and chat.
+In the 20th Century it was T. H. Lord’s store.
 It was said that when the Lord’s Store closed in 1930 old stock was piled throughout the upstairs stockroom in “the wildest confusion” with goods dating back to before the Civil War.
 In the book Ipswich Yesterday, Alice Keenan reported that the store was closed in order to accommodate a gasoline station.
 “There was a great deal of objection to the gasoline station from the abuttors…eventually the proponents gained their way and Lord’s Square began its slow slide into rampant commercialism”.
 Old traditions die hard, and men from the town continued to stop in and chat in the Esso service station!

 This old photo above is from the first half of the 20th Century soon after Asa Lord’s Store was demolished.
 Three buildings remain today: the old firehouse on the far right, the former Marcorelle’s Store on the far left, and the Paine School in the middle.
 Asa Lord’s store faced High Street and would have been approximately where the traffic island is now, and had already been split apart and moved to two separate locations as residences.
 The Prime service station sits today in the triangular patch between the two trees.
 The two buildings between the right tree and the old fire station on the far right are gone.
 The chimneys on the large two-story Georgian house that sat at 1 Linebrook Road in 1994 can be seen over the roof of the smaller house that was demolished to build the building that is now a laundromat.